Code-Institute-Submissions/project-portfolio-30/README.md

 * Kaggle is used in conjunction with the kaggle.json file to download the project dataset.
 * Zipfile is used to extract the dataset image files from the file downloaded from Kaggle.
 * Shutil is used to split the dataset images into the train, test and validation directories at the specified ratios.
+* Streamlit is used to create and customise the project dashboard.
 * Joblib is used to save ML prediction metrics and data visualisation plots.
 * Pandas is used for analysing the collected dataset, including performing statstical analysis.
 * Matplotlib is used for data visualisation and creating plots in jupyter notebooks.